dedrevil/URL-Encoder/README.md

-# jwtdecoder
+# URL Encoder
-A simple tool to decode JSON Web Tokens
+A simple tool to encode URLs online